 You should definitely take time to address the team as a whole, but it is also important to meet with reps one-on-one periodically.
 This creates an environment where each individual rep can speak their mind freely and discuss any issues they are facing in their position.

 Regardless if you recognize signs of workplace stress on your sales team, it is important for managers to take measures to reduce the likelihood of stress occurring.
 These are five things you can do to reduce and prevent negative stress in the workplace.

-- Say Thank You (Even if it’s a Small Gesture): sometimes it’s the small efforts that can make the biggest difference.
+Sometimes it’s the small efforts that can make the biggest difference.
 Take the time to say thank you to your sales reps to let them know you appreciate their hard work, especially if they have been putting in long hours on a tough deal or working under strict deadlines.
-Your thank you doesn’t have to be a grand gesture.
-It can be as simple as a shoutout in a company-wide email or in a conference call, a thank you note with a giftcard, or even a company-wide lunch celebration for end-of-quarter (check out this list of 100+ non-financial incentives).

 Moving Forward Without Stress